Countering emerging Sars-CoV-2 variants

 Recorded event – May 5, 2021

-Jesse Erasmus is acting assistant professor at the University of Washington School of Medicine and the director of virology at HDT Bio.
-His research focuses on studying virus-derived mechanisms of gene expression for the development of new RNA vaccine and therapeutic technologies.
+Jesse Erasmus, PhD. is an Acting Assistant Professor at the University of Washington School of Medicine and the Director of Virology at HDT Bio.
+His research focuses on studying virus-derived mechanisms of gene expression for the development of new RNA vaccines and therapeutic technologies.